SocketDotTech/socket-docs/docs/deploy.md

 ## Deploy

-The deployment of onchain contracts from Offchain VM is managed through a Deployer contract.
+The deployment of onchain contracts from EVMx is managed through an AppGateway contract.
 The key components of deployment include storing contract bytecode and handling the actual deployment process.
-Here's how it works using the `SuperToken` example ([code here](https://github.com/SocketDotTech/socket-protocol/blob/master/contracts/apps/super-token/SuperTokenDeployer.sol)):
+Here's how it works using the `SuperToken` example ([code here](https://github.com/SocketDotTech/socket-protocol/blob/master/test/apps/app-gateways/super-token/SuperTokenAppGateway.sol)):

-1. The Deployer Contract stores the contract bytecode:
+1. The AppGateway Contract stores the contract bytecode:
     ```solidity
     creationCodeWithArgs[superToken] = abi.encodePacked(
         type(SuperToken).creationCode,